 As a student in this program you will gain a deep understanding of policy analysis and trade negotiations as well as the opportunity to focus on one of three tracks in the trade and economic diplomacy program: business, government, or civil society.

 The program takes 18 months to complete, starting with intensive training in Monterey in the late summer, and continuing on with courses in the fall, winter, and spring.
 The final fall semester takes place in Washington, D.C., and prepares students to pursue careers in international trade and economic diplomacy.

 As a student of trade and economic diplomacy, you will enter the program with a cohort in the fall, forming a team that will work together throughout your time in the master's program.
-You will start with an intensive 10-day "boot camp" focusing on communication, public speaking, teambuilding and leadership skills.
+You will participate in a series of workshop sessions designed to build key sills relevant to the trade and diplomacy realms.
+These skills will also be applied in your courses and projects.
+Session topics will cover "Introduction to Economic Diplomacy"; "Professional Communications"; and, "Effective Team Building", among others.
 This training will position you for success in the degree program and will prepare you to excel in any professional setting.

 In the fall, winter term, and spring semester you will undertake an intensive program of academic coursework covering trade theory and practice, quantitative methods for trade policy, economic diplomacy, trade laws and institutions, as well as advanced foreign language and intercultural communication.

 During your final fall semester, you will be in Washington, D.C., taking part in pragmatic courses and hands-on experiences that focus on the knowledge, skills and abilities needed for a career in international trade and economic diplomacy.

 This is an experience at the center of the trade universe.
 You will attend congressional hearings, administrative and regulatory meetings, sessions at world-class think tanks, conferences and MIIS-organized courses and workshops that will highlight premier scholars and practitioners that dominate Washington.